© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Bryntalch Mound & Bailey Castle is a scheduled monument protected by Cadw under reference MG014.
 View the official record →

-Cefn Bryntalch Mound and Bailey Castle is a motte and bailey earthwork located in Wales, representing a form of fortification characteristic of the Norman period and early medieval warfare.
+Cefn Bryntalch Mound and Bailey Castle is a motte and bailey fortification located in Wales, representing a characteristic form of Norman military architecture established in the eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG014.

 Cefn Bryntalch Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Bryntalch Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG014.